tm-pham/tm-pham.github.io/README.md

 03/2022 - current: **Postdoctoral researcher at Harvard T.H.
 Chan School of Public Health, Department of Epidemiology, Harvard University**
 - Defining trends and mathematical modeling of antibiotic use and resistance

+07/2021 - 03/2022: **Modeler** for *Ministry of Health, Welfare and Sport in the Netherlands*, Utrecht
+- Modeling transmission of SARS-COV-2 at secondary schools in the Netherlands

 02/2020 - 08/2020: Visiting researcher at Bacterial Resistance Analysis Group (BRAG), *Nuffield Department of Medicine, University of Oxford*

-- Modeling nosocomial transmission of SARS-CoV-2 in UK and community hand hygiene interventions for respiratory tract infections, supervised by Prof Ben Cooper
+- Modeling nosocomial transmission of SARS-CoV-2 in the UK and community hand hygiene interventions for respiratory tract infections, supervised by Prof Ben Cooper

 03/2016 - 05/2016: Erasmus internship within the framework of the master thesis, *Queen Mary University of London*